U.S., Turkey soon to sign Syrian opposition train-and-equip deal

 A deal between Ankara and Washington would be a positive development between the two longstanding allies, despite strains over Middle Eastern policy.
 Turkey wants Assad’s departure to be the focus in Syria, while Washington’s priority remains battling the Islamic State insurgents.

-Reporting by Tulay Karadeniz and Jonny Hogg in Ankara and Arshad Mohammed, David Alexander and Phil Stewart in Washington; Editing by Angus MacSwan, Howard Goller and Cynthia Osterman
+Reporting by Tulay Karadeniz and Jonny Hogg in Ankara and Arshad Mohammed in Washington; Editing by Angus MacSwan and Howard Goller